 E-commerce has been on the rise over the past decade since most people now actually do their shopping online.
 But what is a B2B eCommerce store?
 It stands for business to electronic business commerce in full.

 In simpler terms, it refers to internet-based transactions between companies and, often, involves wholesale distributors selling products to retail buyers.

-To make your B2B ecommerce store successful, you need to consider few features that makes the business stand alone in the crowd.
+To make your B2B eCommerce store successful, you need to consider a few features that make the business stand alone in the crowd.

 Here are several.

 This feature is especially useful for B2B sites.
 B2C tends to rave about low prices, thus getting all the good deals.
 But some B2Bs are a bit reserved, meaning they withhold their pricing from the public by coming up with an encrypted password area to be accessed only by verified customers.
 This comes in handy if you’re competitive with pricing or you sell to a network of resellers.

 Of course, for any online business to thrive, there must be online security, and that’s where SSL certificates come into play – these are highly trusted SSL Certificates that provide encryption at their very best.
 It also validates ownership of the domain and business existence.
 If you are searching for affordable online security, then you can consider the Comodo Essential SSL certificate.
 Ensuring your clients’ details are kept safe, you need to have an SSL certificate that provides state-of-the-art protection against data sniffing and brute attacks.

 purchased a shoe online, but upon arrival, it doesn’t fit?
 That’s one downside to online shopping, not being able to handle a product physically.
 B2B sites must avoid customer dissatisfaction at all costs.
 They can solve this problem by providing a high level of detail in product imagery, so the client knows exactly what the product looks like, saving them the displeasure of an unpleasant surprise.
 They can even go ahead and take a short video and superior quality close-ups.

 Having a real-time inventory